Fully Sparse Fusion for 3D Object Detection: Experiments

-\paragraph{Model} As for LiDAR, following FSD~\cite{fsd}, we adopt a sparse-convolution-based U-Net~\cite{parta2} as the LiDAR backbone.
+Following FSD~\cite{fsd}, we adopt a SparseUNet~\cite{parta2} as the LiDAR backbone.
 The voxel size is set to $[0.2m, 0.2m, 0.2m]$.
-With respect to 2D instance segmentation, we use HybridTaskCascade (HTC)~\cite{htc} pre-trained on nuImages.
+With respect to 2D instance segmentation, we use HybridTaskCascade (HTC)~\cite{htc} pre-trained on nuImages~\cite{nus}.
 For the SIR module that utilized for instance feature extraction, we use the same setting as FSD~\cite{fsd}.
+For the thresholds, we set the threshold $\tau$ of the foreground classification to $0.1$.
+The threshold $\theta$ of CCL is $0.2$ and the threshold $\alpha$ of the ``max IoU'' strategy is $0.3$.